-You may have panic disorder if you suffer recurrent unexpected panic attacks.
-A panic attack is described as an abrupt surge of intense fear or intense discomfort that reaches a peak within minutes, in which you will experience four or more of the symptoms below.
+You may have Panic Disorder if you suffer recurrent unexpected panic attacks.
+A panic attack is an abrupt surge of intense fear or discomfort that peaks within minutes.
+In a panic attack, you will experience four or more of the following symptoms.

-- Pounding heart, heart palpitations or accelerated heart rate.
+- Pounding heart, heart palpitations, or an accelerated heart rate.

 - Trembling or shaking.

 - Sensations of shortness of breath or smothering.

 - Chest pain or discomfort.

 - Feeling dizzy, light-headed, unsteady, or faint.

 - Numbness or tingling sensations.